Dsacdalan/corsair-ll-fan-fix/README.md

 ## Testing

-This batch file has been tested on iCUE 3.2.87.
+This batch file has been tested on Windows 10 with iCUE 3.2.87.